opea-project/docs/examples/ChatQnA/deploy/aipc.md

 ```

-You will get generated text from LLM:
+You will get the below generated text from LLM:

 ```
 data: b'\n'